 Each Fund is "diversified" within the meaning of the 1940 Act.
 Under applicable federal laws, to qualify as a diversified fund, each Fund, with respect to 75% of its total assets, may not invest greater than 5% of its total assets in any one issuer and may not hold greater than 10% of the securities of one issuer, other than investments in cash and cash items (including receivables), U.S. government securities, and securities of other investment companies.
 The remaining 25% of each Fund's total assets does not need to be "diversified" and may be invested in securities of a single issuer, subject to other applicable laws.
 The diversification of a fund's holdings is measured at the time the fund purchases a security.
-However, if a fund purchases a security and holds it for a period of time, the security may become a larger percentage of the fund's total assets due to movements in the financial markets.
-If the market affects several securities held by a fund, the fund may have a greater percentage of its assets invested in securities of a single issuer or a small number of issuers.
+However, if a fund purchases a security and holds it for a period of time, the securities held by a fund, the fund may have a greater percentage of its assets invested in securities of a single issuer or a small number of issuers.
 However, each Fund intends to satisfy the asset diversification requirements for qualification as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 See "Federal Income Taxes" below for details.